ENG2517 – The British Constitution

 Explanations and appeals

 Resit an examination

-If it's just the class room exam you have missed because of illness, it's possible to apply for a postponed exam.
-Please contact the exam coordinator.
+If it's just the written exam you have missed because of illness, it is possible to apply for a postponed exam.
+Please contact the exam coordinator for more information.

 Withdrawal from an examination

 A term paper or equivalent that is passed may not be resubmitted in revised form.

 If you withdraw from the exam after the deadline, this will be counted as an examination attempt.

 Application form, deadline and requirements for special examination arrangements.